 Educational programs allow our staff to provide wellness information to the entire university community.
 We offer programs throughout the year on topics such as stress management, relationship and communication skills, depression and anxiety disorders, conflict management, assertion, and sexual assault.
 We are glad to discuss programming needs and interests with any member of the university community and can develop wellness programs on a wide variety of topics.
 We also offer a resource library of print and audiovisual materials relating to issues such as social anxiety, shyness, grief and loss, substance abuse, family relationships, sexual orientation, eating disorders and body image, mood disorders, time management and more.

 Crisis appointments are available daily at the counseling center during regular office hours.
 After hours and on weekends, our staff works with Residence Life, the University Police, and community health service providers to address psychological emergencies.

-Each year we survey mental health providers in the Fredericksburg community so that we can provide accurate and up-to-date referral information to both the students and the counseling centerstaff.
+Each year we survey mental health providers in the Fredericksburg community so that we can provide accurate and up-to-date referral information to both the students and the counseling center staff.
 If you are interested in pursuing longer term therapy and/or psychiatric care and would like help in locating local providers, please contact us.
 Your request, as with all consultations, is completely confidential.
-We have a hard-copy directory that you may consult simply by asking our administrative assistant.
 If you would like to speak with a staff member, simply set up a consultation appointment.
 Our database includes information on mental health providers’ locations, FRED and disability access, approaches to treatment, insurance plans accepted and more.